KEYNOTE B36 – Lung Cancer Clinical Trial

 Enrollment

-Expected total enrollment is 66 patients.
-The study will be enrolling patients in multiple medical centers in North America.
+Expected total enrollment is 100 patients.
+The study will enroll patients in multiple medical centers in North America.
 Please contact one of them as soon as possible if you would like to participate in the KEYNOTE B36 study.

 Study Costs